kyma-project/kyma/docs/05-technical-reference/05-configuration-parameters/smgt-01-sc-catalog-subchart.md

 ---
-title: Service Catalog: Catalog sub-chart
+title: Service Catalog - Catalog sub-chart
 ---

 To configure the Catalog sub-chart, override the default values of its `values.yaml` file.
 This document describes parameters that you can configure.